Iwami Yaki (Iwami Wares)

-About 1763, Morita Motozo who lived in the province of Iwami learned how to make pottery from a potter from present-day Yamaguchi prefecture, and he began making small items such as lipped bowls and sake flasks.
-Some 20 years later, it seems that much larger pieces of pottery such as water jars found their way into the area from present-day Okayama prefecture and these were also made.
+Around 1763, Morita Motozo—who lived in the province of Iwami—learned how to make pottery from a potter from present-day Yamaguchi Prefecture, and he began making small items such as lipped bowls and sake flasks.
+Some 20 years later, it seems that he also created larger pieces of pottery, including water jars, that found their way into the area from present-day Okayama Prefecture.

-Using a clay similar to the one used for porcelain, most of the pieces produced are either glazed with a lightish brown glaze made from a iron rich local mineral, or have a transparent glaze made from another mineral containing an alkali.
-The latter turns ochre with complete combustion occurs, and green when there is incomplete combustion.
-Various items used in the kitchen are now made along side water jars and suribachi, a ridged ""mortar"" bowl used for grinding such things as sesame.
+Using a clay similar to that used for porcelain, most of the pieces produced are either glazed with a light brown glaze made from an iron-rich mineral, or have a transparent glaze made from another mineral containing an alkali.
+The latter turns ochre when complete combustion occurs, and green under incomplete combustion.
+Iwami Wares include kitchen items alongside water jars and suribachi, a ridged mortar bowl used for grinding sesame and more.

-These ceramics are mostly made with a clay similar to porcelain and are then given a brown glaze made from local stones containing iron or a transparent glaze made with stones containing alkalis.
-The transparent glaze turns ocher if baked after the flames have completely combusted while turning blue if baked in incomplete combustion conditions.
+Iwami Wares are mostly made with a clay similar to that used to make porcelain, and are given a brown glaze made from local stones containing iron, or a transparent glaze made with stones containing an alkali.
+The transparent glaze turns ochre if fired after the flames have completely combusted, and it turns blue-green if fired under incomplete combustion conditions.

 How to make

 The clay used for these ceramics is found in the Iwami region.
-This soil is immersed in water, reduced to mud and then separated into the clay that can be used for pottery and other components that will be discarded.
-The mud which has been sorted this way is dried, made into pottery clay and then molded into shape by means of techniques such as turning on a potter’s wheel or Tatara.
-Once molded, the pots are allowed to dry in the shade and then baked in an oven at a temperature of 1,300 C°.
+This soil is immersed in water, reduced to mud and separated into the clay that used for pottery and other components that are discarded.
+The mud sorted this way is dried, made into pottery clay and then molded into shape through techniques including turning on a potter’s wheel, or tatara.
+Once molded, the pots are allowed to dry in the shade and then fired at 1,300 C°.